Lesson 10 in the Basic Accounting series

 Go to the Vendor section of your software.
 Vendors are the people and businesses from which you purchase goods and services.
 There should be a place to enter your vendor’s information such as name, remit to address, phone numbers, email, contact person, and your account number.

 Select the payment terms (most are Net 30).
 Enter the reference number (usually your invoice number).
-Most accounting software also let you have the option of entering a note in the memo section and that note appears in the Accounts Payable register.
+Most accounting software also lets you have the option of entering a note in the memo section, and that note appears in the Accounts Payable register.

 Choose which expense account you want the bill posted to.
-For example, if it was office supplies you bought on credit, you would choose your Office Supplies expense account.
+For example, if you bought office supplies on credit, you would choose your Office Supplies expense account.
 Behind the scenes, your software will debit that expense account and credit your Accounts Payable account.

 When it is time to pay bills, go to the “Pay a Bill” in the Vendors section.
 There you will have the option of choosing one or all bills that are due and print all the checks at once.
-Again as stated above, your accounting software will do the hard work behind the scenes and debit your Accounts Payable account and credit your Cash account.
+Again as stated above, your accounting software will do the hard work behind the scenes and debit your Accounts Payable account and credit your Cash account with its AP automation.

 The accounts payable process for spreadsheet users involves setting up your file to gather the following information: